 Cooking your own food abroad is cost-effective and healthy.
 It will encourage you to mingle with local students and townspeople at the markets, stores, and in the kitchen.
-Your understanding of the culture and society will grow as a result.
-Here are a few things to keep in mind as you learn how to cook abroad.
+Your understanding of t

 - Avoid using processed foods – they are usually more expensive & less healthy than fresh ingredients.